auroraVasconcelos/blackbird-page/README.md

-# Blackbird-page
+# Blackbird-Page

-This is my very first project with virtual identity.
+This is my very first project with Virtual Identity.
-It will be a simple single-page likely to a news webpage.
-The golas is to create it responsive (mobile first) using HTML and CSS only.

-Best,
-Aurora Vasconcelos
+Blackbird-Page is a simple singlepage template from a news website.
+For this project I must use HTML5 boilerplate.